Auvergne: Land of the Arverni

 The region of Auvergne was named after the Arverni, one of the most powerful Gallic tribes.
 It was composed of the Gabali, the Vellavi, and the Cadurci, whose sphere of influence included the regions of Languedoc and Aquitaine.
-Vercingetorix was elected king in 52 BC.
-His father, Celtillos, his predecessor, had been killed by his companions who opposed Celtillos' goal of making the title hereditary.
+Vercingetorix became their king in 52 BC.
+His father and predecessor, Celtillos, had been killed by his companions who opposed Celtillos' goal of making the title hereditary.

 In the winter of 53/52 BC, Vercingetorix created alliances with all the Celtic tribes surrounding him by holding as hostages daughters or sons of the kings of each tribe.
 With this threat, he gained their guarantees of faithfulness and alliance.
 Based on reports in 2007 of excavations by archaeologists (radio programme of Yves Calvi with researchers in October 2007), the capital of the Arverni is believed to have been situated between Gergovie, Corent, Aulnat and several other significant areas within a 35 km range.
 Researchers estimate a population of 150,000 inhabitants living in the centre of this area, and a total of more than 400,000 inhabitants living in the region of these towns.

 The Arverni were one of the most powerful and wealthy tribes in ancient Gaul: